thomasspina/Superchip-Emulator/README.md

 ## Features

 The project has comes with multiple games, the default one that is loaded is tetris.
-To change games, the game title must be changed in the constants.hpp file.
+To change games, the game title must be changed in the [constants](include/constants.hpp) file.
+To do so simply change this line at the beginning of the file ~~~#define GAME "tetris"~~~ and change tetris to one of the file names in the [games](games) folder.

 #### Feature1